REFUZIION/webadmin_osrp/README.md

 # phpucp
-Work in progress User Control Panel for administrators on San Andreas Multiplayer<br>
+Abandoned Work in progress User Control Panel for administrators on San Andreas Multiplayer<br>
 If you import the databases to your localhost the login is <br>
 admin<br>
 admin